-The report provides a comprehensive summary of the Region’s key activities and financial performance.
+The Annual Financial Report provides a comprehensive summary of the Region’s key activities and financial performance.
 It includes audited financial statements from the past year and highlights Regional initiatives, accomplishments and performance statistics.

 Highlights of strategic investments